Windrush compensation scheme needs to go further

 About 8% of Hackney’s population is of Afro-Caribbean ethnicity and it’s believed the borough is home to hundreds, if not thousands, of the Windrush generation, and many more come from Commonwealth countries across the globe.

-For more information and to have your say, vist the Government’s consultation website.
+For more information and to have your say, visit the government’s consultation website.

 Hackney Council’s full response is available here.